Demonstration of quantum-digital payments

 \textbf{Acknowledgements}

-This work was supported by the European Union’s Horizon 2020 Research and Innovation Programme under grant agreement No 899368 (EPIQUS) and through Quantum-Flagship Project UNIQORN under grant agreement 820474; by the Austrian Science Fund (FWF) through [F7113] (BeyondC), and [FG5] (Research Group 5); by the AFOSR via FA9550-21- 1-0355 (QTRUST); from the Austrian Federal Ministry for Digital and Economic Affairs, the National Foundation for Research, Technology and Development and the Christian Doppler Research Association.
+P.S., J.K., E.S., M-C.R., T.G., M.B. and P.W. acknowledge funding from the European Union's Horizon Europe research and innovation program under Grant Agreement No. 101114043 (QSNP) and No. 899368 (EPIQUS), along with the Quantum Flagship under grant No. 820474 (UNIQORN).
+The authors also acknowledge support from the Austrian Science Fund FWF through [F7113] (BeyondC), and [FG5] (Research Group 5); by the AFOSR via FA9550-21- 1-0355 (QTRUST); from the Austrian Federal Ministry for Digital and Economic Affairs, the National Foundation for Research, Technology and Development and the Christian Doppler Research Association.
 A.T. acknowledges support from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement no. 801110 and the Austrian Federal Ministry of Education, Science and Research (BMBWF).
-For the purpose of open access, the author has applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+For the purpose of open access, the authors have applied a CC BY public copyright licence to any Author Accepted Manuscript version arising from this submission.
+P.S. thanks Teodor Strömberg, and the authors thank Fofy Setaki, for fruitful discussions.